SiddharthHariprasad/Blog/icons-main/README.md

 ## Adding SVGs

-Once a new SVG icon has been added to the `icons` directory, you'll need to optimize them.
-An npm script is used to:
+Icons are typically only added by @mdo, but exceptions can be made.
+New glyphs are designed in Figma first on a 16x16px grid, then exported as flattened SVGs with `fill` (no stroke).
+Once a new SVG icon has been added to the `icons` directory, we use an npm script to:

 1. Optimize our SVGs with SVGO.
 2. Modify the SVGs source HTML, removing all attributes before setting new attributes and values in our preferred order.